inspire-eu-validation/RETIRED-ats-download-predefined-wfs/A.08.IR223.TGR58.provideResponseLanguage.md

 **Purpose**:

-The Extended Capabilities shall indicate the [response language](#responseLanguage) used for the GetCapabilities-Response.
+The Extended Capabilities must indicate the [response language](#responseLanguage) used for the GetCapabilities-Response.
 Depending on the requested language the value of the [inspire_common:ResponseLanguage](#responseLanguage) corresponds to the current used language.
-If a [supported languages](#supportedLanguage) was requested, [inspire_common:ResponseLanguage](#responseLanguage) shall correspond to that requested language.
-If an unsupported language was requested or if no specific language was requested [inspire_common:ResponseLanguage](#responseLanguage) shall correspond to the service [inspire_common:DefaultLanguage](#defaultLanguage)
+If a [supported languages](#supportedLanguage) was requested, [inspire_common:ResponseLanguage](#responseLanguage) must correspond to that requested language.
+If an unsupported language was requested or if no specific language was requested [inspire_common:ResponseLanguage](#responseLanguage) must correspond to the service [inspire_common:DefaultLanguage](#defaultLanguage)

 **Test method**